jeffreyparker/ticktickmd/README.md

 - Logseq prefers `TODO` / `DONE` keywords
 - May need to convert `- [ ]` checkboxes manually or with a script

-### Notion

-Can import the markdown files:
-- Frontmatter may not be fully preserved
-- Checkboxes work as expected
-- Hierarchy is maintained

 ### Other Apps

 The standard markdown format should work with most apps that support: